wallacezichen/Find_the_Calories/README.md

 Grid Search Cross Validation was used to improve the model at first.
 By default GridSearchCV has classifier score as a standard of choosing the best parameter.
 However we are using regressor instead of classfier, so we customized the score measurement to **RMSE** to figure out the best new features and hyperparameter.
 Also, we used DecisionTreeRegressor instead of LinearRegression for the GridSearch.

 Just like how we added the combination of new features in **3.
-K-Fold Cross Validation**, we tried the same process with GridSearchCV.
+5-Fold Cross Validation**, we tried the same process with GridSearchCV.
 We created the combinations of two features each and created the new model for each combination.

 The GridSearch Cross Validation has returned that adding a combination of features of **'sugar * s_fat' & 'sodium * rating'** to the model would give the lowest RMSE score.